RTSProductions/RTSEngine/README.md

 ```
 Now if we start the game we have a little green player that can move round, fun!
 But it wont collide with the walls.
-So we need to make it registor the collsion, luckly the `Sprite2D` does all the work for us.
+So we need to make it register the collision, luckily the `Sprite2D` does all the work for us.
 So next lets add this:
 ```cs
                 if (player.IsColliding("Ground") != null)